 In the past, I have met talented food bloggers because they reached out to me and this happens mostly when we discover each others blogs.
 Taruna Deepak from Easy Food Smith was the one who attracted my attention after having read her very well thought through and smart comment on my blog (and I do really treasure such thoughts!).
 I love to just relax and discover food pages that are new to me, so I would take five to travel to another persons mind, look around the page and maybe gain some knowledge on the way.
-At Easy Food Smith I ended up 30 minutes on my first visit and those were undoubtedly some of the best spend 30 minutes of my live!
+At Easy Food Smith I ended up 30 minutes on my first visit and those were undoubtedly some of the best spend 30 minutes of my liFe!

 Taruna’s food blog has style.
 It literally enthralled me back then and it still those each time.
 The photography is always tiptop and each of her food shots are begging to be tried.
 I came, saw and called the Easy Food Smith my new little favorite hot spot, adding countless recipes to my recipe box while sucking in some useful knowledge from Taruna’s point of view.